danijun96/react-neighbourhood-map/README.md

 ## Install and Run the app

-* Clone this repo in your terminal with the command `git clone https://github.com/cristalnaya/react-neighbourhood-map.git`
+* Clone this repo in your terminal with the command `git clone https://github.com/danijun96/react-neighbourhood-map.git`
-* or just download it to your computer
 * open the terminal and run following commmands
 * change directory into `cd react-neighbourhood-map`
 * run `npm install` in your terminal